 It’s hard enough for an adult to deal with disparaging comments online or a lack of comments which communicates “no one is interested in me.”
 Imagine how much harder it is for tweens who don’t yet possess the emotional maturity to cope with the digital world.
 Researchers have proposed a new phenomenon called “Facebook depression,” defined as depression that develops when preteens and teens spend a great deal of time on social media sites, such as Facebook, and then begin to exhibit classic symptoms of depression.

 As your daughter grows into a teenager, she needs the firm foundation of being liked for who she is by real people she knows.
 Online “likes” are often based on performance, appearance, and shock value.
 This affection is fickle and conditional.
 Your child needs to experience the unconditional love that comes from God and from you.
 Only unconditional love can prevent problems such as resentment, feelings of being unliked, guilt, fear, and insecurity.
-That kind of love is not found on social media. #waitforsocialmedia
+That kind of love is not found on social media—even during a pandemic. #waitforsocialmedia